claresudbery/Reconciliate/README.md

 2. Check the various paths in SampleConfig.xml.
 Change them if necessary.
 3. Pass in the location of Config.Xml when you run the software.

-## Refactoring Example
-If you see this text, it probably means you are in the Refactor-genericise-start branch of this code base (unless I accidentally copied it into the master branch).
-This branch has been created to demonstrate some refactoring code.
-It is NOT the most up to date version of the code.
-It will contain bugs.
-Also, it is deliberately in need of refactoring.
-Because that's the point. :)
-Note: This branch was based off the Refactor-eg-genericise branch, where I deliberately unravelled a lot of code for demonstration purposes.
-(It took flippin' ages.
-I don't think I'm going to do that again.)

 ## Reconciliation:
 This code has been designed to speed up my slightly idiosyncratic accounting process - I can't guarantee it'll be any use to anyone else!
 Follow the instructions on screen.